DanielBMarkham/Info-Ops/manuscript/chapter8.md

 Let's do one to show how you can have multiple entries.

-**When** a burgulary happens, a quarterly report is due, or there's a surprise audit, **As a** warehouse supervisor or inventory clerk, **I need to** perform a spot inventory of the warehouse **So that** we'll be sure that our recorded inventory is actually how much we have on the premises and accounting is updated with the current value of product on hand. **Alternate outcomes are** an incomplete inventory, an inventory that doesn't match on a second count, or an inventory rejected by Quality Control.
+**When** a burglary happens, a quarterly report is due, or there's a surprise audit, **As a** warehouse supervisor or inventory clerk, **I need to** perform a spot inventory of the warehouse **So that** we'll be sure that our recorded inventory is actually how much we have on the premises and accounting is updated with the current value of product on hand. **Alternate outcomes are** an incomplete inventory, an inventory that doesn't match on a second count, or an inventory rejected by Quality Control.

 If we're using index cards, that's getting to be a bunch of stuff to put on there!
 Personally I just use **Actor**(s) and **Test** for the cards.
 Put the rest of the stuff somewhere else like a notepad or text file.
 But I know plenty of teams that use larger cards and put the full titles on there.
 Whatever works for you -- and as little as possible to get your work done.

-Our Behavior Title mab-libs looks like this:
+Our Behavior Title mad-libs looks like this:

 |Title Part|Prefix|
 |--------|------------------------|